 But whatever it is, it's too far fetched and you're just dreaming.
 "How could I ever make that happen?" you ask yourself.

 So you sigh a deep sigh and shut down the dream.
 Better get back to the real world, right?
 The most you can really dream about is leaving the office on time on Friday evening.

-This is the cycle I was in for years before eventually quitting my job.
-I'd have flashes of a fantasy life and immediately bat them away, telling myself it wasn't possible.
+This is the cycle I was in for years.
+Flashes of a fantasy life that I'd immediately bat away.

 But it was possible.
 It is possible.